jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 ## Enums are classes, and classes consume memory

 The main issue with enums is that they’re classes under the hood, and classes have overhead.
 If you’ve got 5 minutes to spare and want to know exactly how bad this can be, I’d recommend looking back at [The Price of Enums](https://www.youtube.com/watch?v=Hzs6OBcvNQE) from back in 2015.
-For a TL;DW: enums consume about 13x more dex (Dalvik Executable) memory space than standard integer constants, with additional runtime allocation overhead from an array maintained under the hood to keep track of values.
+TL;DW: enums consume about 13x more dex (Dalvik Executable) memory space than standard integer constants, with additional runtime allocation overhead from an array maintained under the hood to keep track of values.

 For example, this definition sets you back just over 1.6KB in dex space: